OUR TEAM

 We’re committed to improving peoples’ lives:

 “At Kaleidoscope Skin Clinic we care about people!
 And by people, we don’t just mean our patients.
-My wife Larine and I care about our staff and are actively involved in our local community.
 We are a dynamic clinic, committed to best practice.
 We provide a high standard of care for our patients by investing in professional development and equipping our team with the latest technology.
 We believe strongly in ‘growing our own’.
 We value innovative thinking and foster a workplace culture of collaboration and accountability.
 Like us, our people care about the Wide Bay Burnett community, and want to help improve skin cancer diagnosis and survival rates in regional Queensland.”

 Medical Practitioner, Dr Emily Jacob